Barrister ROBERT BYRON MILLER

 Screenshot: the ruins of convictism, Founders and Survivors website.

 What is it about these mugshots taken by the very real photographer Thomas J. Nevin – as distinct from the fantasy photographer-artist the PAHSMA has constructed for their A.H.
 Boyd prison official – that Hamish Maxwell-Stewart appears consistently to feel the need to undermine and violate the photographer Thomas J. Nevin (e.g. by proxy via his student Julia Clark), or to modify, re-invent and re-create the photographs that result in fake visual images and disidentification of the subject?
 Or indeed, why the need even to medicalise them which Maxwell-Stewart is proposing in another project whereby he will use these mugshots to inject a reading of maternal foetal alcohol syndrome into the prisoners’ adult faces?
+Seriously, nothing could be more wasteful of university staff time and research funding.

 As noted already, Maxwell-Stewart is too disengaged to contribute value to this area of Tasmanian history.
 He is causing harm by playing with these mugshots, despite his several collaborations with British academics to justify the enormous grants.
 Incorporating Caroline Wilkinson’s work on forensic facial reconstruction, included in the current exhibition Photographs of Australian and British Convicts, just isn’t logical.
 There is no need to play old Lombrosian games with these mugshots: they are unique, leave them alone as testimony to the skills of T. J. Nevin, the real photographer of the day.
 Anyone who wishes to mutilate them and disparage not only the original photographer Thomas J. Nevin but his family and descendants as well, has to be viewed as unfit for the academic position he holds in the first instance, and in the second instance, as mentally disturbed by whatever it is about these 1870s mugshots that triggers his need to subjugate them.
 No doubt our post on the criminal type and anthropometry in 2008 and the paragraph below which we quoted in this post in 2007 from a section by Jens Jaeger on “Police and forensic photography” published in The Oxford Companion to the Photograph (2005) woke up the History Department at the University of Tasmania regarding our ancestor Thomas J. Nevin; the response, though, has diminished all involved.